Queen Elizabeth II Repeatedly Slapped Her Nephew In Front Of Elton John, Singer’s Book Reveals

 While the inner workings of the royal family are often fodder for tabloids, this is a rare firsthand account of some of what goes on beyond the view of the public — and coming from a treasured British singer, no less.

 Elizabeth has been a fixture in the celebrity news circuit as of late, including a report from The Sun claiming the head of the British royal family was not in agreement with the decision from Prince Harry and Meghan Markle to file a lawsuit against The Mail On Sunday for publishing a private letter that Meghan wrote to her father last year.
-The report noted that the couple filed the suit without notifying the queen or Prince Harry’s father, Prince Charles.
+The report noted that the couple filed the suit without notifying the queen or Harry’s father, Prince Charles.

 Elizabeth was reportedly not impressed with their decision, and felt the timing of the announcement was off as well.
 The lawsuit was announced while Harry and Meghan were in the middle of a tour of southern Africa.